 • The device must have the ability to receive ‘Over the air’ transmissions.

-These are certain parameters which define the approval of any device to be AIS 140 certified and thereby enhancing the overall traveling experience!
+These are certain parameters which define the approval of any device to be AIS 140 certified and will allow you to obtain an ARAI certificate.
+This thereby enhances the overall traveling experience!